uwcirg/keycloak-deploy/data/backup/README.md

 ## Environment Variables

-Two key environment variables control the behavior of the backup and restore processes:
+Three key environment variables control the behavior of the backup and restore processes:

 1. **KEYCLOAK_BACKUP_ON_SIGTERM**:
     - This variable, when set to `true`, activates the backup process upon receiving a SIGTERM signal (typically during a container shutdown).